Siteimprove/alfa-integrations/packages/alfa-test-utils/docs/usage/README.md

 3. **Reporting** the results.
 4. (optionally) **Decide** on test outcome (fail or pass).

 Scrapping is highly dependent on the browser automation used.
 Specific browsers automation integrations are provided in separate packages.
 See some [detailled examples of scraping](scraping.md).
-The `@siteimprove/alfa-test-utils` package provides utilities to [audit the page](./audit.md) and [report on the results](./report.md).
+The `@siteimprove/alfa-test-utils` package provides utilities to [audit the page](./auditing.md) and [report on the results](./reporting.md).
 There is currently no utility to [gatekeep](./gatekeeping.md) on the results and this has to be done a bit manually.

 ## Why 'Alfa'

-Despite the homophony, Alfa is far from being in the `alpha` stage of development… It is the tool powering Siteimprove Intelligence Platform for Digital Accessibility, and checking millions of web pages daily.
+Despite the homophony, Alfa is far from being in the alpha stage of development.
+It powers the [Siteimprove Accessibility product](https://www.siteimprove.com/product/accessibility/) and [Accessibility Browser Extension](https://www.siteimprove.com/integrations/browser-extensions/, checking millions of web pages daily and helping thousands of customers.

-The name 'Alfa' comes from the name of the guide dog of a former colleague 🦮.
-Let Alfa be your guide into the world of Accessibility, like Alfa guided his owner into the real world!
+We named our accessibility engine ‘Alfa’ after a guide dog.
+Just as Alfa guided his owner in the real world, let “Alfa” be your guide into the world of accessibility.